SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 }
 ```

-For example, a getter and setter pair with the name `text` will be created for this component's prototype.
-You can then use `text` on your component's instance as you would use any other property:
+you can use the `text` getter/setter on this component's instances:

 ```js
 let t = myComponent.text;
 myComponent.text = "New text";
 ```

-The important part is that whenever `text` is accessed or changed, the framework-defined getter/setter will be called and thus the framework will be notified and in control.
+Whenever `text` is read or set, the framework-defined getter/setter will be called and thus the framework will be in control of the property.

 #### Properties vs attributes

 The `properties` section defines both properties and attributes for your component.
 By default, for each property (`camelCase` name) an attribute with the
 same name but in `kebab-case` is supported.
 Properties of type `Object` have no attribute counterparts.
-If you wish for a property not to have an attribute regardless of type, you can configure it with `noAttribute: true`.
+If you wish to not have an attribute for a given property regardless of type, you can configure it with `noAttribute: true`.

-#### Public and private properties
+#### Public vs private properties

+The framework does not distinguish between *public* and *private* properties.
+You can treat some properties as private in a sense that you can document them as such and not advertise them to users.
-You can define both *public* and *private* properties.
-The usual convention is that private properties start with an `_`, but this is not required.
-It's also important
+The usual convention is that private properties start with an `_`, but this is not mandatory.
+In the end, all properties defined in the metadata, public or private,
-to know that the framework does not distinguish between public and private properties - the important thing is that all properties, defined in the metadata,
-are considered *component state*, therefore cause the component to be invalidated and subsequently re-rendered when changed.
-So, public properties are simply the ones
+are *component state*, therefore cause the component to be invalidated and subsequently re-rendered, when changed.
-you decide to document for your users, but technically all properties are equal.

-#### Property types and default value
+#### Property types and default values

 The most common types of properties are `String`, `Boolean`, `Object`, `Integer` and `Float`.
-The last two are custom types that you must import (do not exist in the browser).
+The last two are custom types, provided by the framework, that you must import (do not exist in the browser).

-Most property types can have a `defaultValue` set. `Boolean` is always `false` by default and `Object` is always `{}` by default.
+Most property types can have a `defaultValue` set. `Boolean` is always `false` by default and `Object` is always `{}` by default, so `defaultValue` is not allowed for these types.

-You can create custom property types by extending `@ui5/webcomponents-base/dist/DataType.js` and implementing its methods for your type.
+You can also create custom property types by extending `@ui5/webcomponents-base/dist/DataType.js` and implementing its methods for your type.

 #### Example